menu

 Demographics

-The per capita income in Sea Isle City in 2022 was $71,268, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $285,072 for a family of four.
-However, Sea Isle City contains both very wealthy and poor people as well.
+The per capita income in Sea Isle City in 2022 was $84,171, which is wealthy relative to New Jersey and the nation.
+This equates to an annual income of $336,684 for a family of four.

 The people who call Sea Isle City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sea Isle City residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Sea Isle City include Irish, Italian, German, Polish, and English.